Glazed Apple Crumb Muffins.

-First, make the crumb topping.
-In a medium bowl, combine both sugars, the cinnamon, and melted butter.
+- Make the crumb topping: In a medium bowl, combine both sugars, the cinnamon, and melted butter.
 Using a rubber spatula, stir in the flour.
 The crumb topping will be thick and crumbly.
 Set aside.

-Preheat oven to 425F degrees.
+- Preheat oven to 425°F (218°C).
 Spray a jumbo muffin pan with nonstick spray.
 See notes for using a standard size 12-count pan.

-Bake for 5 minutes at 425F degrees, then keeping the muffins in the oven, lower the oven temperature to 350F degrees and bake for 21-23 more minutes or until a toothpick inserted in the center comes out clean.
+- Bake for 5 minutes at 425°F (218°C) degrees, then keeping the muffins in the oven, lower the oven temperature to 350°F (177°C) and bake for 21-23 more minutes or until a toothpick inserted in the center comes out clean.
 The total time these jumbo muffins take in the oven is about 26-28 minutes.

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.